 Also, remember that search engines cannot substitute for a real, live attorney.
 There are plenty of “cheap legal documents” available online but do-it-yourself lawyering won’t always hold up in court — especially in places where egregious errors or omissions have been made.

 It’s preferable to spend a few hundred dollars on adequate legal protection as compared to the costs of fighting a courtroom battle or foreclosure.

-Furthermore, a proper agreement will help keep the home out of probate in the event of a death of one or both parties.Click to see today's rates (May 25th, 2016)
+Furthermore, a proper agreement will help keep the home out of probate in the event of a death of one or both parties.Verify your new rate

-Many non-married, joint home buyers are also first-time home buyers and, for first-time home buyers, there are a number of low- and no-downpayment mortgage options to put homeownership more within reach.
+Many non-married, joint home buyers are also first-time home buyers and, for first-time home buyers, there are a number of options to put homeownership more within reach.

-Among the most popular programs are the FHA mortgage and the USDA home loan.
+Among the most popular programs are the and the USDA home loan.

 The FHA mortgage is offered by the majority of U.S. lenders and allows for a minimum downpayment of just 3.5 percent.
 Mortgage rates are often as low (or lower) than comparable loans from Fannie Mae or Freddie Mac; and underwriting requirements are among the loosest of all of today’s loan types.

 FHA loans can be helpful in other ways, too.